 Relax or picnic at the Francisco Canton Rosado Main Park

 Most of the Spanish colonial cities are built around a square.
-In Valladolid Mexico you will see this as well, but it comes with a park!
-The Francisco Canton Rosado Main Park in Valladolid is where it all happens.
+In Valladolid Mexico you will see this as well, but there is also a beautiful city park where you can relax.
+The Parque Francisco Canton Rosado is where all the local activities happen in Valladolid.
 With a beautiful view on the Cathedral of San Gervasio where we’ll get to next, this plaza has enough benches to sit down and enjoy daily life passing by.

 You can buy some delicious Mexican food from the street vendors at El Bazaar Municipal which is next to the square.
 So buy some churros for example or another typical Mexican street food and blend yourself in with the locals.
 Especially during sunset many locals gather to the square to chat with each other.
 Make sure to have a look here and grab something to eat or drink and watch daily life in Valladolid Mexico passing by.